 In Atlanta, I was tired of being bored and the redundancy.
 I actually achieved a few intentions of mine–created my own website, interviewed celebs, became a media correspondent, covered BET award shows, wrote for several magazines, and became the go-to woman for celeb news.
 But, like all things, I evolved.
 What I was doing wasn’t enough for me.
 So, I decided to move to LA–no friends, family, or corp career.
 Just me and my entrepreneurial skills, making it happen one day at a time.

 Now, I have been in LA for six months, working as a lifestyle contributor and getting booked for my personality, as a lifestyle influencer.
-In a couple of weeks, I’m launching my YT channel, dropping my fourth book (Girl.
+In the upcoming months, I’m launching my YT channel, dropping my fourth book (Girl.
 Keep Going.), and one of my major pitches, I presented to the magazine I write for, will debut.

 Had I still been in Atlanta, doing the same ol’, same ol’ I would still be empty and not fulfilling my purpose.
 Imagine if I would’ve left or given up?
 The good stuff that’s happening wouldn’t be happening and I would be all out of alignment.